-- Must be receiving a full (100%) tuition scholarship from the Graduate School.
+- Must be receiving a full (100%) tuition scholarship.

 To qualify for "CC" status, a graduate student must have completed all coursework requirements for the degree.
 This coursework must have been completed by the first day of classes of the semester in which the student is to be designated as "CC."
 Coursework is to be considered complete only when a grade has been assigned for each course; coursework is not considered complete when the grade recorded is "Incomplete."